What To Do (And Not Do) When You Suffer A Sprain

 - MCL Sprain

 - LCL Sprain

-And there are three grades of injuries that might occur:
+Additionally, there are three associated grades of injuries that might occur:

-- Grade I (mild) - where the Injury stretches the ligament, causing microscopic tears.
+- Grade I (mild) - the injury stretches the ligament, causing microscopic tears.
 These tears do not affect the ability of the joint to bear weight.